GLOBAL MARKETS-Stocks, euro fall on German finmin comments

 By Herbert Lash

-NEW YORK, Oct 17 U.S. and European stocks fell on Monday and the euro slipped, after Germany dashed hopes that the euro zone debt crisis would be resolved at next Sunday's summit of European leaders.
+NEW YORK, Oct 17 U.S. and European stocks fell on Monday, and the euro slipped after Germany dashed hopes of progress in resolving the euro zone debt crisis at next Sunday's summit of European leaders.

-But Germany's finance minister, Wolfgang Schaeuble, said on Monday that even though European governments would adopt a five-point platform to address the two-year-old crisis, a definitive solution would not be reached at the EU summit being held on Oct.
-23. For details, see [ID:nL5E7LH1GL]
+But German Finance Minister Wolfgang Schaeuble said Monday that even though European governments would adopt a five-point platform to address the two-year-old crisis, a definitive solution would not be reached at the Oct.
+23 summit.
+[ID:nL5E7LH1GL]

-World stocks, as measured by the MSCI's all-country world equity index .MIWD00000PUS, fell 1 percent.
-On Wall Street, the major stocks indexes slid about 2 percent.
-In Europe the pan-European FTSEurofirst 300 index of top shares .FTEU3 closed down 1 percent at 966.04 points.
-The index had hit a 10-week high earlier in the session, before Schaeuble's comments turned sentiment.
+World stocks, as measured by the MSCI's all-country world equity index .MIWD00000PUS, fell 1 percent, and the pan-European FTSEurofirst 300 index of top shares .FTEU3 also dropped 1 percent to close down at 966.04 points.
+The index had hit a 10-week high earlier in the session.

-Stocks recently had been on an upswing, with the MSCI having recovered from 15-month lows by more than 10 percent in the past nine days, on optimism that Europe was moving to take action to contain its debt crisis.
+The MSCI had recovered from 15-month lows by more than 10 percent in the past nine days before Schaeuble's remarks undermined investor confidence.

-Andrew Milligan, head of global strategy at Standard Life Investments in Edinburgh, said the Germans on Monday were trying to downplay expectations, while a breather after such a strong rally in so few days was understandable.

-"I am absolutely sure that we will get a pretty robust package in 10 days' time," said Milligan, speaking in New York.
-"But I think we will not get as much detail as we would like to see. ...
-It's going to take some months before a number of the issues are sorted out."
+"Everything seems to be going well with Europe for a while, and you get this little news and it reconfirms the fears that everybody has," said Chris Hobart, chief executive of Hobart Financial Group in Charlotte, North Carolina.

 Kinder Morgan Inc (KMI.N) to buy rival El Paso Corp EP.N in a